Telstra, TPG to appeal ACCC knock-back

 In a statement, TPG said said it would carefully review the decision and was preparing an application to the Australian Competition Tribunal.

-“We are disappointed the ACCC has chosen to ignore the overwhelming evidence submitted from leading economists, competition experts and regional communities outlining the benefits of the proposed arrangement to competition and consumer choice,” said TPG Telecom chief executive Iñaki Berroeta.
+“We are disappointed the ACCC has chosen to ignore the overwhelming evidence submitted from leading economists, competition experts and regional communities outlining the benefits of the proposed arrangement to competition and consumer choice,” TPG Telecom chief executive Iñaki Berroeta said.

 The ACCC said it examined more than 170 submissions and 40 witness statements and expert reports as part of its review.